wulukewu/atcoder-statistics/README.md

 ```
 atcoder-statistics/
-├── main.py            # Python script to scrape data and generate HTML
+├── main.py            # Python script to fetch data and generate HTML
 ├── web-page/          # Directory for web page files
 │   ├── index.html       # Generated HTML file with the table and visualization
+│   ├── template.html    # HTML template for generating the final page
 │   └── style.css        # CSS file for styling the HTML page
 ├── requirements.txt   # List of Python dependencies
 └── README.md          # This file